 Eileen Niehouse is a founding member of the Mother Folkers and also the person who thought of the name.
 She would like it made clear that the other 'Fos agreed to it.
 Her involvement in Irish music continues, and she has recently retired from the City of Denver.
 Her main focus now is showing and training Bull Terriers.
 (You’re nobody 'til some bully loves you…)

 Elena (Ellen) Klaver is a singer songwriter and multi-instrumentalist who has been in many bands over the years, from the Mother Folkers to Tzotzollin, an Aztec a capella group.
 Some of her songs have been recorded by others, and she has just released a CD of original songs.
 She also calls old time dances, contributes music and energy to peace, justice, and environmental efforts, and enjoys combining music with professional interpreting in Colorado and throughout the Americas.

 Ellen loves to play and teach music.
 Her specialty is musical accompaniment.
-She teaches electric and acoustic guitar and mandolin and also works in Training and Organizational Development at CSU.
-She’s an been a public radio deejay off and on since 1977.
+She teaches electric and acoustic guitar and mandolin and also works at Colorado State University.
+She’s been a public radio deejay off and on since 1977.
 She loves all kinds of music, especially R&B, Brazilian choro and African electric guitar styles.
 She was inspired by the Mofos as a teenager, was a student of Eileen’s in 1969, and met Vicki at the first Telluride Bluegrass Festival.
-She's married to the very musical Doug, and has two adult children.
+She was married to the very musical Doug (R.I.P.), and has two adult children.